 Everyone is spending more on climate change action.
-According to the Climate Policy Initiatives' latest report, Global Landscape of Climate Finance 2019, “climate finance in 2017 crossed the USD half-trillion mark for the first time”.
-This is great news for our planet. 🙌 However, the majority (93%) of this climate financing is going towards climate mitigation measures such as new renewables, energy efficiency, and low carbon transport.
-Only 5% of the total is going towards climate adaptation measures.
+According to the recent Climate Policy Initiative report “Global Landscape of Climate Finance: A Decade of Data”, global climate finance is almost reaching a USD trillion for the first time.
+This is good news for our planet.
+However, most of this climate financing is going towards climate mitigation measures such as new renewables, energy efficiency, and low-carbon transport.
+Only 5% of the total is going towards climate adaptation.
 So why so little interest in adaptation?
-And how can it reach the heights of ‘mitigation’ financing?
+And how can it reach the heights of financing for mitigation?

 What are the challenges of financing climate adaptation in cities?

-- ⏱ Limited Resources – Raising finance isn’t for the fainthearted and needs a strong team to negotiate low rates, convince investors of returns and follow all local rules and regulations.
+- ⏱ Limited Resources – Raising finance isn’t for the fainthearted and needs a solid team to negotiate low rates, convince investors of returns and follow all local rules and regulations.
 Cities with limited staff resources and expertise to raise climate finance for adaptation projects will struggle to get the changes their city needs.

 - 👤 Siloed City Departments – Most cities won’t have a specific ‘climate adaptation’ department.
 Adaptation measures will usually fall under the responsibility of departments such as water management, transport, nature conservation, and health.
-When these departments aren’t aligned on climate adaptation measures, it can be very difficult to finance transformative adaptation measures.
+When these departments aren’t aligned on climate adaptation measures, it can be challenging to finance transformative adaptation measures.

 Innovative ways to finance climate adaptation in your city

-Green Bonds – Environment, Social and Governance (ESG) investing is growing and green bonds are becoming more popular with pension funds and asset managers.
+Green Bonds – Environment, Social and Governance (ESG) investing is growing, and green bonds are becoming more popular with pension funds and asset managers.
 Cities need to take advantage of this trend and promote investment from their citizens.
 Citizens with pensions could direct their fund manager to invest in bonds issued by their local city – generating a return whilst benefiting from living in a greener, cleaner city.

-Financial Incentives – There is growing awareness for climate change action and more and more people want to get involved and play their part.
+Financial Incentives – There is growing awareness for climate change action, and more and more people want to get involved and play their part.
 Offering incentives such as grants and tax rebates for climate action projects is one way of getting the public to share the costs associated with climate change.

 More investment, more action

 Antonio is the Climate Action Specialist at Futureproofed.
-His specialties include mitigation and adaptation measures research, urban climate adaptation, local climate data, and more.
+His specialities include mitigation and adaptation measures research, urban climate adaptation, local climate data, and more.
 When he's not hard at work helping cities become more sustainable, he can be found cycling across Flemish fields.